 The Agricultural Communications program prepares students for a variety of opportunities in communications with a focus on agricultural and environmental sciences.
-Students pursuing this major choose one of three concentrations: advertising, broadcast journalism, or news-editorial journalism.
+Students pursuing this major choose one of two concentrations: advertising or journalism.
 Graduates of the program work as professionals in agricultural writing, editing, and publishing; public relations; advertising; radio and television broadcasting; photography; and related professions.
 The program offered jointly by the College of Media and the College of Agricultural, Consumer and Environmental Sciences (ACES).

 Our vision of agriculture includes so much more than corn and cows.
 In our classes, you'll hear us say that agriculture is broadly defined.
 It includes topics such as human nutrition, food and food systems, sustainability/conservation, policy and legislation for food, agriculture, the environment, and natural resources, rural and international development, consumer economics, rural and farm lifestyle, livestock and pets, renewable energy, biotechnology, life sciences, and more.